lastefoto-ee/lastefoto-ee.github.io/content/en/post/book-a-photo-session-in-advance/index.md

 ---
-title: Newborn photo session - why is it important to book a photo session in advance
+title: Newborn photo shoot - why is it important to book a photo shoot in advance
 subtitle: Early booking of a newborn photo shoot

 # Summary for listings and search engines